7 freelance platforms to find work in Germany

 I also highly recommend posting your own ads on there describing your freelance services.
 It’s even free as long as you manually renew them.

 Twago currently has 166.340 listed job advertisements for freelancers located in Europe.
-To get started on Twago, you need to set up a portfolio with your expertise and then start bidding on jobs that interest you with credits.
+To get started on this freelance platform, you need to set up a portfolio with your expertise and then start bidding on jobs that interest you with credits.
 Alternatively, if you ever have a project you need help with you can list your project as well.
-This platform is similar to Fiverr or Upwork, but has more options for German-speaking freelancers.
+Twgo is similar to Fiverr or Upwork, but has more options for German-speaking freelancers.